Rahul-Mayani/RRApolloRxAPI/Pods/Apollo/scripts/apollo/README.md

 ## `apollo service:delete`

-Delete a federated service from Engine and recompose remaining services
+Delete a federated service from Apollo and recompose remaining services

 ```
 USAGE